 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-On the low stage, the furnace runs at a reduced capacity as a way to maintain the desired temperature for your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to meet demands for greater heat.
-With a two-stage furnace, you can experience improved energy efficiency and steady temperatures throughout your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+In the low stage, the furnace runs at a reduced capacity as a way to maintain the preferred temperature in your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for more heat.
+With a two-stage furnace, you can maintain improved energy efficiency and comfortable temperatures all across your home.

-Variable-speed furnaces, meanwhile, can run at several speeds in order to maintain a comfortable temperature at home.
-As such, variable-speed furnaces offer greater savings on your utility bills .
+Variable-speed furnaces, meanwhile, can run at a variety of speeds in order to sustain a comfortable temperature at home.
+With more options for temperature settings, you also have more flexibility for heating you home and can enjoy greater savings on energy bills.

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage of operation and operate either at full capacity or not at all.
-Consequently, the furnace runs constantly in order to maintain a desired level of comfort within your home.
+As a result, the furnace runs constantly in order to maintain a desired level of comfort at home.

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
+Conversely, two-stage furnaces have two stages of operation, low and high.
 While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
-When a greater demand for warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.
+When additional warmth or cooling is desired, the furnace will switch to its high stage and operate at full capacity.

-Schedule Your Furnace Installation with Farnell Heating & Air Conditioning Inc Today
+Arrange Your Furnace Install Appointment with Farnell Heating & Air Conditioning Inc Today

 Making sense of modern furnace technology can be confusing.
-That’s why Farnell Heating & Air Conditioning Inc professionals are here to help with a no-obligation, no-pressure estimate for furnace installation.
+That’s why Farnell Heating & Air Conditioning Inc professionals are here to help with a no-cost, no-pressure quote for furnace installation.
 We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
 Get in touch with us at 251-471-2674 to get started today!